ee-uet/UETRV_ESoC_v2/README.md

 ## UETRV_ESoC_v2
 UETRV_ECORE_v2 is a RISC-V based SoC derived from [UETRV_ESoC](https://github.com/ee-uet/UETRV_ESoC) with a few changes.
 UETRV_ESoC_v2 has been passed through the Cadence VLSI flow for submission to Google and Efabless' Open MPW-8 shuttle program using Skywater's open-source 130 nm PDK (the project can be found on Efabless' website [here](https://platform.efabless.com/projects/1549)).
 The verilog RTL used in this repo is generated from Scala source, available [here](https://github.com/ee-uet/UETRV_ESoC).
 Further details about the peripheral memory map, bootloader, example programs, testbenches etc. are also provided in that repo.

+## Video Demo
+Practical demonstration of a plotter's operation controlled by UETRV_ESoC_v2, programmed to an FPGA, can be viewed [in this video](https://drive.google.com/file/d/1raqXAQvwz1TRjg51NF_Drprh9RkbB_k1/view?usp=sharing).

 ## Updates from UETRV_ESoC
 The following are the differences between UETRV_ESoC_v2 and UETRV_ESoC: